wifiphisher/wifiphisher/docs/pull_request.rst

 Commit
 ########
-Once all your changes and test cases passed the tests it is time to commit them.
+Once all your test cases passes, it is time to commit.

 .. code:: bash